auremoser/aaas-guides/goals/goals.md

 Discuss these goals; find at least on goal per person that connects to another goal in the pool (not one of yours).
 Cluster these goals together.

-Break down the year into 10 months, and discuss where your goals fall in that timeline.
+Break down the year into several months, and discuss where your goals fall in that timeline.

 ## PART III: Identifing your heros

-Think about one (or two) people you admire, write down their name and admirable qualities, in each of the three areas of development listed above.
+Think about one (or two) people you admire, write down their name and admirable qualities, perhaps guided by the three areas of development listed above.

 Brainstorm ways you can connect with this person...either directly by meeting/communicating with them, or abstractly by meeting them at their level, and emulating their qualities.